-Our inaugural meeting will take place at the King Edward Mine Museum on the 28th March – we’re almost full so do get in touch if you’re interested in joining us!
+Our inaugural meeting took place at the King Edward Mine Museum on the 28th March 2019.
+Take a look at the agenda here

 The doorway to Dartmoor’s industrial past.
 Enter Finch Foundry to experience the sights, sounds and smells of three thundering water wheels powering massive hammers, shears and sharpening stone.
 These wheels fuelled one of the South West’s most successful edge tool factories which, at its peak, produced around 400 edge tools a day.
 Get an insight into the life of workers in the 19th century and learn about the enterprising Finch family.

 Discover Hayle’s mighty industrial past and rich social history in a family-friendly environment just a stone’s throw from the celebrated ‘Three Miles of Golden Sands.’
 Our free-entry Heritage Centre is housed within the Grade II* listed former offices of Harvey & Co, the nineteenth-century engineering powerhouse famous for production of the Cornish Beam Engine.
 The Centre’s new and updated exhibition tells the story of Hayle’s industrial, maritime and social history from prehistory to the present day.
 We have a fantastic, committed group of volunteers of all ages and are always looking for new people to get involved in our work.